bondy-io/bondy_docs/docs/reference/wamp_api/api_gateway.md

 ## Procedures
-The following wamp api is used to configure and manage the [Gateway Specification](../api_gateway/specification):
+The following wamp api is used to configure and manage the [API Gateway Specification](/reference/api_gateway/specification):

 |Name|URI|
 |:---|:---|